toros-astro/corral/docs/source/tutorial/tuto04.rst

 #.
 Step 5: Add the new steps to ``settings.STEPS``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last piece is to make your pipelne aware of the new steps.
+The last piece is to make your pipeline aware of the new steps.
 For this, you need to add the full python path to the ``STEPS`` list inside the settings.py file.